 You are expected to participate in activities and discussions in class.
 Because we know that each of you is not comfortable speaking in front of the large group, the participation grade will be based not only on participation in whole-group discussions, but also on small group and individual activities during the class session.
+Class participation is also based on your attending a PsycINFO training session in the library.
 Class attendance and participation grade includes a requirement to post a "bi-weekly pondering" (by Sunday at midnight of each even-numbered week) on the course Blackboard site.
 To receive credit you must post on the Discussion Board forum for the appropriate week and lab section (e.g., the first one will be in "Week 2 Monday Lab" forum if you are in the Monday lab section).